Picovoice/porcupine/README.md

 Try out Porcupine by downloading it's [Android demo application](https://play.google.com/store/apps/details?id=ai.picovoice.porcupine.demo&hl=en).
 The demo application allows you to test Porcupine on a variety of wake words in any environment.

+## Performance

+A scientific comparison between accuracy of Porcupine and two other widely-used engines is provided [here](https://github.com/Picovoice/wakeword-benchmark).
+It clearly shows its robustness across different conditions.

+Porcupine is lightweight.
+It uses less than 1.4 MB of RAM.
+On a Raspberry Pi 3, it uses less than 8% of one of the CPU cores.

 ## Structure of Repository